Self-hosting Triplit

 (required for durable storage)

 An absolute path on the server's file system to a directory where the server will store any database files.
-This is required for durable storage options: file
+This is required for durable storage options: lmdb

 , and sqlite